pkivolowitz/asm_book/section_1/const/README.md

 string contains a typo - we meant to write "Typo" but we experienced a senior moment and what got entered was "Rypo".
 Could happen to anyone.

-For some reason, we will fix "Rypo", turning it into "Type" using code rather than simply editing the file.
+For some reason, we will fix "Rypo", turning it into "Typo" using code rather than simply editing the file.

 The same is true for `rotypo`.
 Extra credit for being consistent.